david-04/shortycut/src/docs/keywords.md

 ![](img/ebay-properties.png)

-This bookmark allows to search for any product on eBay and is no longer limited to sunglasses.
+This bookmark allows searching for any product on eBay and is no longer limited to sunglasses.
 It's used by entering the keyword (`ebay`) followed by the search term (e.g. `hat`) in the address bar:

 ![](img/ebay-address-bar.png)

-This will open eBay, restore all bookmarked filters and search for hats.
+This will open eBay, restore all bookmarked filters, and search for hats.

 ## ![](img/arrow.svg) Limitations

 Keywords are incredibly handy.
-They bypass long-winded navigation steps, restore filter settings and open the right page straight away.
+They bypass long-winded navigation steps, restore filter settings, and open the right page straight away.
 As a native browser feature, they do have some limitations, though.

 In Chromium-based browsers, for example, the usability is not great.
-In order to assign keywords, bookmarks need to be added as search engines.
+To assign keywords, bookmarks need to be added as search engines.
 This is done in the settings and less convenient than working with regular bookmarks.
 Search engines can't be organized in folders either.
 All keywords end up in one long list, making it hard to maintain them.